 The members of the Schemes and the employer contributors to the Schemes are also key stakeholders of the Fund.
-The Authority has determined the needs and reasonable expectations of the members and the employers to be as follows:
+The Authority has determined the reasonable expectations of the members and the employers to be as follows:

 - Members for entitlements to be calculated correctly, consistent with the Act and the policies maintained by the Authority, and to be paid on time.
-Meeting this need and reasonable expectation is a key factor in the Authority's management and administration of the Schemes. - Employers for contributions to be minimised.
+Meeting this expectation is a key factor in the Authority's management and administration of the Schemes. - Employers for contributions to be minimised.

-The Authority takes a long term view when developing its investment strategy because the Fund is expected to pay entitlements for the next 50 years.
+The Authority takes a long term view when developing its investment strategy because the Fund is expected to pay entitlements for approximately 50 years.

-It has adopted an Investment Objective (explained below) and strategy that involves taking additional investment risk to improve the Crown's position compared to investing solely in New Zealand Government Stock (NZ Government Stock).
+It has adopted an Investment Objective (see page 5) and strategy that involves taking additional investment risk to improve the Crown's position compared to investing solely in New Zealand Government Bonds (NZ Government Bonds).